knutsel/traffic_control-1/incubator.rst

 compatible license.
 The two that are not compatible are MySQL (GPL), and we are removing that dependency in version 2.0, and jdnssec (GPL), which we are planning to replace in the future.
-A third, Heka is Mozilla Public License 2.0, we are unsure if it is compatible, but the dependency is optional, and Heka will probably be replaced in the near future.
+A third, Heka is Mozilla Public License 2.0, we are unsure if it is compatible (http://www.apache.org/legal/resolved.html seems to say it is category B, so it is OK to have the binary dependency), but the dependency is optional, and Heka will probably be replaced in the near future.

 * Golang
 ** github.com/gorilla/handlers